|Corda Network trust root||Document history|

 3.3.1 Identification and Authentication for Routine Requests

 Subscriber certificates, as defined by their unique elements (subject DN and public key) can only be issued once.
-If a subscriber for any reason needs a new certificate they will need to revoke the existing certificate and re-apply for a replacement in the normal way (see section 4.9).
-The subject DN and existing key pair may be retained in specified circumstances (See Section X).
-In this way, the CA ensures that there is only ever one certificate for the subscriber in operation at any one time (ignoring subordinate subscriber certificates such as TLS and Identity certificates).
+If the Subscriber for any reason needs a new certificate the existing certificate must be revoked and an application for a new certificate submitted following the standard process (see section 4.9).
+The subject DN and existing key pair may be retained in specified circumstances.
+In this way, the CA ensures that there is only ever one Node CA certificate for the Subscriber in operation at any one time (ignoring Node CA subordinate certificates and Identity certificates).

 3.3.2 Identification and Authentication for Re-key after Revocation

-In the event of certificate revocation, issuance of a new certificate shall always require that the party complete the initial registration process per Section 3.2 above.
+In the event of certificate revocation, issuance of a new certificate shall always require that the party complete the initial registration process per Section 3.2.

 3.4 Identification and Authentication for Revocation Request